Ask toddle AI

 Creating a new package project

-Not all projects are created alike.
-The most common type of toddle project is an App .
-Packages and Apps are surprisingly similar, but have a few key differences:
+Not all projects are created equal.
+The most common type of toddle project is an app .
+Packages and apps are similar but have a few key differences:

-On the projects overview page, you will have the option to create either an App or a Package, choose "Package".
+On toddle.dev/projects, you can create either an app or a package; choose "Package".

-Packages can export Components , Custom Formulas & Custom Actions .
-Notice, that not everything in your package is visible to consumers.
-You can mark the components etc. that you wish to export on the individual components.
-Components and custom code that are not exported can still be used, to internally build up your package, but they will not be visible to those who install your package.
+Packages can export components , custom formulas , and custom actions ,.
+Note: Not everything in your package is visible to others.
+You can mark the components etc., that you wish to export on the individual components.
+You can still use components and custom code that you have not exported to build your package, but developers who install your package will not see these.

 The frontpage

-Fresh packages are based on a common template, but you can modify this to your liking.
-The front page will be shown in the package preview in the editor.
-It is fully interactable to potential users, so showing live examples of your components, or even actions and formulas is highly advised.
-Besides examples, it is important to document the exported components.
+Packages are based on a common template, but you can modify everything.
+You show this page in the package preview in the editor.
+Potential users can interact with it fully.
+Live examples of your components or even actions and formulas are recommended.
+In addition to Besides examples, it is important to document the exported components.

 Launching your package